Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 For a long time, [Python Wheels](https://packaging.python.org/en/latest/specifications/binary-distribution-format/) made do with a relatively simple mechanism of providing the needed variance: [Platform Compatibility Tags](https://packaging.python.org/en/latest/specifications/platform-compatibility-tags/).
-Tags identified different Python implementation and versions, operating systems, CPU architectures.
+Tags identified different Python implementations and versions, operating systems, CPU architectures.
 Over time, they were extended to facilitate new use cases.
 To list a few: [PEP 513](https://peps.python.org/pep-0513/) added <code>manylinux</code> tags to standardize the dependency on GNU/Linux